Lazarevskoe Cemetery

 The cemetery came into existence with the establishment of the city of Saint Petersburg by Peter the Great in the early eighteenth century.
 With the death of Peter's sister, Natalya Alexeyevna, in 1716, Peter instructed that she be buried in the grounds of the Alexander Nevsky Monastery, which was under development at that time.
 In 1717 Natalya Alexeyevna was interred in the Church of St Lazarus, the first stone building in the monastery complex, and from which the cemetery took its name.
 The location soon became the burial site for other members of Peter's family and court, and became the most prestigious burial ground in the city, requiring Peter's personal permission to be interred there.
 The remains of Natalya Alexeyevna and other members of the imperial family were reinterred in the monastery's Annunciation Church soon after their original burial, but the church and cemetery complex remained popular sites for the St Petersburg elites, and many noble families established their family plots here.

 By the early nineteenth century the cemetery was becoming full, and new cemeteries were opened in the monastery complex.
 The last burials in the Lazarevskoe Cemetery took place in the early twentieth century, and the cemetery was closed to new burials in 1919.
 During the Soviet period, the cemetery became a place of interest for its elaborate funerary monuments and the graves of historically important figures.
-In 1932 it was declared the "Necropolis of the XVIII century" and became part of the State Museum of Urban Sculpture.
+In 1932 it was declared the "Necropolis of the eighteenth century" and became part of the State Museum of Urban Sculpture.
 Graves deemed less significant were cleared away, while monuments and remains considered more artistically or historically important were moved into the cemetery from churches and burial grounds that were in the process of being demolished.
 Today the cemetery operates as a museum, displaying the funerary sculpture of a wide range of important artists of the eighteenth and nineteenth centuries.